-Each of the calling points in the diagram to the left are unaffected.
+Each of the calling points in the frontwork in the diagram to the left are unaffected.
 Choose one of these points and call a single twice (your bell will be ringing two plain courses).
 Remember where the touch is going to come round to say 'that's all'.